-Pressing quilt seams is a crucial step of any quilt-making process – not only will it make it easier to join your blocks, it will also make your finished creation lie flatter and look so much more polished.
+Pressing quilt seams is a crucial step in any quilt-making process that will not only make it easier to join your blocks, it will also make your finished creation lie flatter and look so much more polished.
 Some quilters might prefer to finger-press, but pressing quilt seams with an iron is really your best bet.
 But should you press your seams open or to the side?

 Like many of you, I took many quilting classes that taught me to press my quilt seams to the side – actually to the dark side.
 For those of you who are new to quilting, that simply means that your seam should lay on the wrong side of the dark fabric you are using.

 I was told this was so your seams wouldn’t show through the lighter fabric and that pressing it this way would make your seam stronger.
 Being a good little student I did not question what I was being taught!
 However recently, there has been a debate on social media and in guilds as to which way is actually is preferable.

 Pressing quilt seams to the side is faster than pressing open and makes it easier to lock seams in place, sort of like a puzzle.

 It gives you that little added help in a clean seam intersection.
 This occurs because seams are pressed to opposite directions when sewing sections together.
 The front of the finished block shows you how precise the seams and corners are at the intersection – that is due in part to being able to interlock those seams.